 We show that the Bitcoin mining capacity is highly concentrated and has been for the last five years.
 The top 10% of miners control 90% and just 0.1% (about 50 miners) control close to 50% of mining capacity.
 Furthermore, this concentration of mining capacity is counter cyclical and varies with the Bitcoin price.
-It decreases following sharp increases in the Bitcoin price and increases in periods when the price drops or.
-Thus, the risk of a 51% attack increases in times when the Bitcoin price drops precipitously or following the halving events.
+It decreases following sharp increases in the Bitcoin price and increases in periods when the price drops or when there are halving events.
+Thus, the risk of a 51% attack increases in these times as well.